Creatorise/creatorise-portfolio/design-doc.md

 ### CSS

-I use my own version of bem, though [this article interests me](https://css-tricks.com/abem-useful-adaptation-bem/)
+I use my own version of bem with sassy css, though [this article interests me](https://css-tricks.com/abem-useful-adaptation-bem/)